Subfly/subfly_website/content/apps/yaba/eula.md

 - Any loss of profits, data, or business opportunities
 - Any damages resulting from the use or inability to use the Software
 - Any damages resulting from data loss or corruption
-- Any damages resulting from CloudKit data loss or corruption
+- Any damages resulting from sync data loss or corruption during transmission
 - Any damages resulting from third-party actions or services
-- Any damages resulting from Apple's CloudKit service
+- Any damages resulting from network connectivity issues
-- Any damages resulting from iCloud account issues
+- Any damages resulting from failed synchronization between devices

 ### 6.3 Maximum Liability
 In jurisdictions where limitations of liability are not permitted, the Licensor's total liability shall not exceed the amount paid by you for the Software (if any).